Ready to understand your boy better? Sign up now

 If you and your son are challenged by homework – join the 5-Day “Help!
 My Son Hates Homework – and I Do Too!”
 Challenge – you’ll get tips and strategies to make peace with home – once and for all!

-…because you can never have enough tools in your toolbox – and hopefully this one will ease some of the homework tears…
+…because you can never have enough tools in your toolbox – and hopefully this one will ease some of the homework fights and tears…

 Have you noticed how some people seem to be ‘natural’ spellers?
 Maybe you are one.